heymanshudeepSingh/success_center/documents/setup.md

 First, change to the `apps/` folder and git clone any additional projects you wish to incorporate.
 Note that these projects will have to have been whitelisted in `settings/allowed_apps.py` to run.

-If you need to use any git branch other than the `master` branch, remember to change that now, as well.
+If you need to use any git branch other than the `master` branch, remember to change that now.

 ### Local env.py File
 First, go to the `settings/local_env` folder.
 Copy `env_example.py` as `env.py`, or else the project will not run.